oskaerik/gore-engine/README.md

 #### Settings
 In the settings.txt-file, specify the width and height of the game window, the max FPS allowed and if debug mode should be enabled etc. The names of the fields are pretty self explanatory.

+#### Start Screen and End Screen
+In the folder `res/startscreen`, place a file called `startscreen.png` and a file called `endscreen.png`, the start screen is displayed before the game begins and the end screen is displayed when the player dies.

+### Rooms
+#### Tiled
+The program Tiled is used to create the maps.
+The maps are then placed in the folder `res/rooms/`.
+The name of the room is placed in the file `rooms.txt` in this folder like so:

+#### Cutscene
+In the `rooms.txt` file, the rooms can be put as this: `center wizard` And so on.
+Where the word "wizard" is in the above example, you can put the name of a character in the room that a cutscene should be triggered with when the player enters the room.
+The cutscene is a dialogue with the character, and uses the `null` dialogue of the character.

+In the above example, a cutscene is triggered with the character `wizard`.

 ### Characters
 #### Animations
 In the `res/characters/` folder, create a folder for every character wanted in the game.
 The character `player` is obligatory.